Consent

 As described in our overview article, you may need to perform whitelisting in multiple systems to ensure that emails always get through to their destinations, and that links can be clicked without disruption.

-More complext email infrastructure
+More complex email infrastructure

 Our guides are written on the assumption that Office 365 Exchange Online Protection (EOP) is used for your organization's MX record in DNS.